joereynolds/joereynolds.github.io/_posts/2018-07-07-you-dont-need-vimwiki.md

 ### TODOs in life

 I am a big fan of todo lists and mine are constantly changing.
-So much so that having them in a versioned text file would be impractical, for this I use Google Keep.
+So much so that having them in a versioned text file would be impractical, for this I use Google Keep (I have moved away from it many times but always find myself coming back to it).

 If you're adamant on using Vim, I like a good old fashioned bulleted list and nothing more.

 ```
 # TODO